tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

 patterns which had strongly affected me all those years ago.
 I decided that reproducing those patterns would be perfect for the LED lighting project.

-I found some other people on the internet who were also making their LED strips dance like the CE3K scanner lights, but none of them looked quite right to me.
+I found some other people on the internet who were also making their LED strands dance like the CE3K scanner lights, but none of them looked quite right to me.
 The existing versions seemed to be programming fixed-size bars of moving white lights.
 My guess was that these other versions didn't feel right because they